Anne Hathaway

 Catwoman (Anne Hathaway) - All Fight Scenes

 In 2014, Hathaway made her debut as a producer and played a key role in creating the dramatic film "Song One," in which she also portrayed the leading character.
-However, the film did not achieve significant success.
+The film, however, wasn't a major success.
 Subsequently, she appeared in the science fiction blockbuster "Interstellar" (2014), alongside Matthew McConaughey, Jessica Chastain, and Michael Caine.

 Anne Hathaway raps

-Despite certain scientific inaccuracies in the screenplay, the film was highly acclaimed by critics and audiences alike.
-Hathaway herself believes that the film's central message is encapsulated in one of her character's lines: "Perhaps we should believe and love, even when we cannot fully comprehend."
+Despite some scientific liberties in the script, the film was widely praised by both critics and audiences.
+Hathaway believes the film's core message comes through in one of her character's lines: "Perhaps we should believe and love, even when we cannot fully comprehend."
 The film received numerous awards and nominations, including five Academy Award nods, one of which it won.

 With Robert De Niro on the set of The Intern